KSH-code/microsoft-365-docs-pr.ko-KR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 #### <a name="keywords_sweden_eu_ssn_or_equivalent"></a>Keywords_sweden_eu_ssn_or_equivalent

-- 개인 id 번호
+- 개인 ID 번호
 - identification number
-- 개인 id 없음
+- personal id no
 - identity no
-- id 아니요
+- identification no
-- 개인 식별 아니요
+- personal identification no
 - personnummer id
 - personligt id-nummer
 - unikt id-nummer